Introduction

 However, the Roku Ultra and Ultra LT Players still transmit Wi-Fi from a second transmitter, which provides a feature known as Device Connect.
 Device Connect allows you to stream directly to the Roku Player from your smart phone and to control the player from your smart phone as a second remote.
 This is also involved, I believe, in “Screen Mirroring”.

-You can disable Screen Mirroring in the on-screen prompts on your TV screen using the Roku Voice Remote that comes with the Ultra Player, but you will need to purchase an Infra-Red (IR) Roku Remote from Amazon in order to disable the Wi-Fi that provides Device Connect.
+Clients have been able to disable Screen Mirroring in the on-screen prompts on your TV screen using the Roku Voice Remote that comes with the Ultra Player, but you will need to purchase an Infra-Red (IR) Roku Remote from Amazon in order to disable the Wi-Fi that provides Device Connect.

 First read through the following instructions in their entirety before you purchase anything in order to understand what you need to do.